intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 minimal set of information (see {{minimize-info}}) and can establish sufficient trust to pass that information (see {{auth}}).

-## Protecting Information and Authentication {#auth}

-Some simple forms of information often exist in cleartext form, e.g, ECN bits from routers are generally not authenticated or integrity protected.
-This is possible when the information exchanges do not carry any significantly sensitive information from the parties.
-Often these kind of interations are also advisory in their nature (see also section {#impact}).

-In other cases it may be necessary to establish a secure channel for communication with a specific other party, e.g., between a network element and an application.
-This channel may need to be authenticated, integrity protected and confidential.
-This is necessary, for instance, if the particular information or request needs to be share in confidence only with a particular, trusted node, or there's a danger of an attack where someone else may forge messages that could endanger the communication.

-Authenticated integrity protections on signalled data can help ensure that data received in a signal has not been modified by other parties, but both network elements and endpoints need to be careful in processing or responding to any signal.
-Whether through bugs or attacks, the content of path signals can lead to unexpected behaviors or security vulernabilities if not properly handled.

-However, it is important to note that authentication does not equal trust.
-Whether a communication is with an application server or network element that can be shown to be associated with a particular domain name, it does not follow that information about the user can be safely sent to it.

-In some cases, the ability of a party to show that it is on the path can be beneficial.
-For instance, an ICMP error that refers to a valid flow may be more trustworthy than any ICMP error claiming to come from an address.

-Other cases may require more substantial assurances.
-For instance, a specific trust arrangement may be established between a particular network and application.
-Or technologies such as confidential computing can be applied to provide an assurance that information processed by a party is handled in an appropriate manner.

-## Limiting Impact of Information

-Information shared between a network element and an endpoint of a connection needs to have a limited impact on the behavior of both endpoints and network elements.
-Any action that an endpoint or network element takes based on a path signal needs to be considered appropriately based on the level of authentication and trust that has been established, and be scoped to a specific network path.

-For example, an ICMP signal from a network element to an endpoint can be used to influence future behavior on that particular network path (such as changing the effective packet size or closing a path-specific connection), but should not be able to cause a multipath or migration-capable transport connection to close.

-In many cases, path signals can be considered to be advisory information, with the effect of optimizing or adjusting the behavior of connections on a specific path.
-In the case of a firewall blocking connectivity to a given host, endpoints should only interpret that as the host being unavailable on that particular path; this is in contrast to an end-to-end authenticated signal, such as a DNSSEC-authenticated denial of existence
-{{?RFC7129}}.

 # Further Work {#research}